-- Oats: It is best to use old fashioned or rolled oats instead of quick cooking oats when making granola.
+- Oats: It is best to use old-fashioned or rolled oats instead of quick-cooking oats when making granola.
 It gives the granola a better texture.
-Be sure to NOT use steel cut oats.
+Be sure to NOT use steel-cut oats.
 You also want to ensure that your oats are certified gluten-free if needed.

 Ideas for Flavoring Granola

 - Nuts: Chopped pecans, almonds, peanuts, walnuts, or cashews are all delicious when added to granola.
-If your nuts are raw, add prior to baking the granola.
+If your nuts are raw, add them prior to baking the granola.
 If your nuts are already toasted, add them to the granola after baking.

 - Shredded Coconut: If you like the flavor of coconut, add up to ½ cup of raw, unsweetened coconut flakes to the oat mixture before baking the granola.

 - Dried Fruit: Raisins, dried cherries, dried blueberries, dried cranberries, or even chopped dried dates are a delicious burst of flavor and sweetness in granola.
-Regardless of what dried fruit you add, wait until after the granola has baked and cooled before adding the fruit to the mixture.
+Regardless of what dried fruit, you add, wait until after the granola has baked and cooled before adding the fruit to the mixture.